-The below signed national and state merchant trade associations strongly oppose H.R.
-5465 and the "CHOICE Act" language that would repeal the debit reforms that were included in the 2010 Dodd-Frank Wall Street Reform and Consumer Protection Act.
-The debit reforms contained in Dodd-Frank, also referred to as the "Durbin Amendment," brought the first piece of competition and transparency into a market that was historically void of it.
+The below signed 187 national and state merchant trade associations strongly oppose H.R.5465 and the language in H.R.5983, Chairman Hensarling's "Choice" Act, that would harm Main Street retailers by repealing the pro-competitive debit reforms that were included in the 2010 Dodd-Frank Wall Street Reform and Consumer Protection Act.
+The 2010 debit reforms also referred to as the "Durbin Amendment," brought the first piece of competition and transparency into a market that was historically void of it.
 The reforms in the law have benefitted American consumers, merchants, small financial institutions, and the economy as a whole.
-Repealing or weakening the law will only benefit fewer than two percent of the country's largest banks and remove any and all competition from the debit routing market.
-As representatives of retailers and employers from every state and congressional district in the country we ask you to join us in opposing any effort to weaken or repeal the Durbin Amendment.
+Repealing or weakening the law will only benefit fewer than two percent of the country's largest banks and remove any and all competition from the debit routing market, paving the way to a return of monopolies in that space.
+As representatives of retailers and employers from every congressional district in the country we ask you to join us in opposing H.R.
+5983 as drafted, H.R.
+5465 and any other effort to weaken or repeal the Durbin Amendment.